 5.2.
 Charges may be made for disbursements, such as the following:

 5.4.
-Where a fee is to be charged, the school will not comply with section 3 of this policy unless the requested fee is paid within a period of three months, beginning with the day on which the fees notice is given to the applicant.
+Where a fee is to be charged, the Trust/School will not comply with section 3 of this policy unless the requested fee is paid within a period of three months, beginning with the day on which the fees notice is given to the applicant.

 5.6.
 When calculating the 20th working day in which to respond to a freedom of information request, the period beginning the day on which the fee notice is given to the applicant and ending with the day on which the fee is received, will be disregarded.

 6.1.
-Where, on making a request for information, the applicant expresses a preference for communication by any one of the following means, the school will, as far as is practicable, give effect to that preference:
+Where, on making a request for information, the applicant expresses a preference for communication by any one of the following means, the Trust/School will, as far as is practicable, give effect to that preference:

 7.7.
-Where an applicant’s request has been refused either because the information is accessible by other means, or the information is intended for future publication or research, the school, as a matter of good practice, will provide advice and assistance.
+Where an applicant’s request has been refused either because the information is accessible by other means, or the information is intended for future publication or research, the Trust/School, as a matter of good practice, will provide advice and assistance.

 7.9.
 Where there is an intention to publish the information in the future, the school will advise the applicant of when this publication is expected.